GameCube accessories: D-Terminal cable

 The D-Terminal Video Cable is identical to the Component Video Cable but for its connector, which is a more popular format in Japan.
 Like the component cable, it may be used to output video in 576i/50 Hz, 480i/60 Hz or 480p/60 Hz, uses the Digital AV port, needs a separate analog cable for audio, and is only compatible with DOL-001 models of the GameCube.

 Other

 Memory cards

-Memory cards for the GameCube have three different capacities, each in a different color: Memory Card 59 (4 Mbit/512 KB) in grey, 251 (16 Mbit/2 MB) in black, and 1019 (64 Mbit/8 MB) in white.
-A maximum of 127 files can be stored on a single card.
-Each card requires 5 blocks of system data meaning that the actual size of cards are 64, 256, or 1024 respectively.
+The GameCube's memory card options comprise three distinctive capacities, with each exhibiting a different color variant.
+Specifically, these card models include the Memory Card 59 in grey, boasting a storage capacity of 4 Mbit or 512 KB; the 251 model in black with a capacity of 16 Mbit or 2 MB; and the 1019 model in white, exhibiting the largest storage capacity of 64 Mbit or 8 MB.
+The maximum capacity for a single card is 127 files.
+Each card necessitates five blocks of system data, denoting that the physical dimensions of the cards are either 64, 256, or 1024.

 Certain games, such as Animal Crossing and Pokémon Colosseum, require very large save files and were originally bundled with a Memory Card 59 with game-themed stickers.
 Pokémon Box: Ruby and Sapphire was bundled with an exclusive translucent red and blue colored Memory Card 59, with matching stickers.
 Club Nintendo members in Japan briefly had the opportunity to exchange points for a white and blue Memory Card 251, with club themed stickers.